Cairo Conference: November 25

 On the afternoon of November 25, Mountbatten reported the results of his talks with Chiang the previous day to the British-American Joint Chiefs of Staff, who asked that Mountbatten draft a paper to Chiang, asking him to agree in writing to the plan on the counteroffensive of Burma, which were still under discussion.

 Roosevelt met with Marshall and Stilwell, who indicated that Chiang had agreed to the Burma plan and requested the use American heavy bombers in the Andaman Islands.
 However, Stilwell pointed out that Chiang had backtracked on his request and Roosevelt promised to pressure Chiang.

 At a meeting of US Army officers, Marshall made clear his disapproval of Chiang's insistence for the US Air Force to airlift 10,000 tonnes of supplies to China each month despite British and American opposition.
 He further disapproved of the use of American ground troops, but Roosevelt overruled the military's decision.

 At a later meeting, Roosevelt promised an early amphibious landing to attack Burma.
 He also promised Chiang that Operation Tarzan would be supplemented by a massive amphibious offensive in the Bay of Bengal and to support Chiang in his struggle against imperialism.
 Both men agreed that the Indochina Peninsula should not be returned to the French as a colony.
-They also discussed Soviet interests in East Asia, especially the Soviet desire to have access to the sea in northeastern China.
+They also discussed Soviet interests in East Asia, especially the Soviet desire to have access to the sea in north-eastern China.
 Roosevelt tried to persuade Chiang to negotiate with the communists, and Chiang countered by demanding that Roosevelt obtain assurances from Stalin that he would not interfere with Chiang's relations with the communists' Mao Zedong.
-Chiang also wanted Stalin to respect Chinese sovereignty in the Northeastern China.
+Chiang also wanted Stalin to respect Chinese sovereignty in the north-eastern China.

 November 26–27

 On November 26, Soong Mei-ling met Roosevelt to discuss a $US1 billion loan plan, and Roosevelt immediately agreed.
-Chiang then met with Admiral Ernst Ginn to finalise plans for a joint counterattack on Burma the following March.
+Chiang then met with Admiral Ernest King to finalise plans for a joint counterattack on Burma the following March.
 In the afternoon, Roosevelt invited the leaders of China and Britain to his residence for tea, where the plan of action was finalised for the following March.
 Chiang met Mountbatten and thanked Roosevelt in person for his promise to lend China money.

 On November 27, Chiang met with Dwight Eisenhower, the commander-in-chief of the Allied Forces in North Africa, and then left Cairo [10]:3128.
 Soong wrote to Roosevelt to express Chiang's great gratitude.
 Roosevelt and Chiang had long and cordial talks, with Soong acting as the interpreter.

 Soong's chic costumes became one of the focal points of the press.
 During the meeting, Churchill was said to have visited the Sphinx and the Pyramids with his daughter Sarah Churchill and with Roosevelt.

 On November 28, Churchill and Roosevelt arrived in Tehran for the Tehran Conference.